datalad/datalad/paper.md

 Git is an excellent <!-- citation needed -->distributed content management system geared towards managing and collaborating on text files <!-- citation needed, does not match self-description -->, but it is not designed to handle large (e.g., over a gigabyte) or binary files efficiently [see e.g. @opensource:git-binary].
 <!-- YOH: I do not think we need citation to support ever statement, especially for which there would be no scholary articly "deeply investigating" it.
 Added a citation to some first hit on google -->
 Moreover, any data committed to Git becomes available to all clones of that repository.
 This makes it hard or impossible to provide distributed storage of managed data <!-- why? individual tailoring is hard, but distribution not, what is special about scientific data in this regard?
 YOH: "distributed storage" != "distribution".
-Removed "scientic data" preamble and otherwise I think this statement is ok otherwise-->, or stop providing some individual files, such as accidentally stored personal data or data from participants that withdrew from a study.
+Removed "scientic data" preamble and otherwise I think this statement is ok otherwise--> or to stop providing some individual files, such as accidentally stored personal data or data from participants that withdrew from a study.
 Git-annex takes advantage of Git's ability to efficiently manage textual information to overcome Git's limitation in managing individual file content that is either large or sensitive.
 File content managed by git-annex is placed into an annex, and in its place, git-annex commits a link (a symbolic link or a git link) pointing to the content of the file.
 The content representation is based on a checksum of the file's content.